DanielChou0916/fracture-preconditioning-enables-thermally-driven-rock-exfoliation-supporting-data/README.md

 | Fig. 10   | `inputs/...` | `CSV/No*.csv` | `Python_notebooks/2_load_csv.ipynb` |
 | Fig. 8(b) | `inputs/...` | `CSV/col*.csv` | `Python_notebooks/2_load_csv.ipynb` |

 Other figures in the manuscript are **field-variable visualizations** (e.g., contour plots) that are generated from full simulation outputs.
 These full outputs are not archived due to size, but can be regenerated using the workflow described below.
+The relevant notebook file is `Python_notebooks/0_read_outputs_BC_and_ICs.ipynb`.

 ---